South African Tourism

-South African Tourism (frequently shortened to SA Tourism) is the official national marketing agency of the South African government, with the goal of promoting Tourism in South Africa both locally and globally.
+South African Tourism (frequently shortened to SA Tourism) is the official national marketing agency of the South African government, with the goal of promoting tourism in South Africa both locally and globally.

-Background of organisation
+Background of organization

-SA Tourism hosts, "The Tourism Indaba", held in Durban, a Tourist attraction in South Africa annually which is one of the top three tourism marketing events on the global calendar and the largest in Africa attracting thousands of delegates, visitors and media representatives from across the globe.
-SA Tourism has an office located in Victoria, London, the United Kingdom (UK) where it is responsible for marketing South Africa's tourists destinations to the UK and Ireland in both leisure and tourism.
+SA Tourism hosts the annual Tourism Indaba, held in Durban.
+It is one of the top three tourism marketing events on the global calendar, and the largest in Africa, attracting thousands of tourism professionals, buyers, and media representatives from around the world.

+The organization has an office in Victoria, London, UK, which is responsible for marketing South Africa's leisure and tourist destinations to the UK and Ireland.
 The organisation's objectives are to develop and implement marketing strategies that promote South Africa around the globe.

+Remit

+SA Tourism deals with the tourism sector as it pertains to South Africa in general.
+Certain provinces and cities in the country may have their own official bodies that serve the same function, advocating for their respective local tourism markets.
+Examples are Wesgro in the Western Cape, and Cape Town Tourism in Cape Town, which are funded and overseen by provincial and municipal governments respectively.